szaumoor/ZSTweaks/ZSTweaks/README.md

 In my opinion, these gloves are very, very mundane, and not wondrous.
 Therefore, the effects of wearing these gloves are now useful for all bards, with specific benefits according to vanilla kits and for bards in general.

-- Bards in general get: +2 AC, THAC0,+2 Damage, Casting Speed, +1 spell slot from level 1 to 6
+- Bards in general get: +2 AC, THAC0, Damage, and Casting Speed, +1 spell slot from level 1 to 6
 - Skalds get +1 Strength and +1/2 APR
 - Blades get +1 Dexterity and +1/2 APR
 - Jesters get immunity to confusion, slow, and unconsciousness, as well as +6 bonus saves vs. Enchantment spells